Raphael-Boichot/Minimal-neural-network-for-exploring-multi-principal-element-alloys/README.md

 # A minimal Neural Network for exploring multi-principal element alloys

 A very minimal implementation of neural network on Matlab to fit mechanical properties of a multi-principal element alloy (or HEA for high entropy alloys).
-The example given fits the Vickers hardness in the Al-Co-Cr-Fe-Ni-Ti-Mo.
+The example given fits the Vickers hardness in the Al-Co-Cr-Fe-Ni-Ti-Mo system.
 Experimental alloy data used are extracted from [this database](https://github.com/CitrineInformatics/MPEA_dataset) and the Vickers hardnesses for pure elements from [webelements](https://www.webelements.com/titanium/physics.html).
-The code used is inspired from this [other repository](https://github.com/Raphael-Boichot/Accelerated-exploration-of-multinary-systems).
+The code used is strongly inspired from this [other repository](https://github.com/Raphael-Boichot/Accelerated-exploration-of-multinary-systems).

-This code was only made to be simple to understand and reuse in similar context.
-This is the very minimal code to use to fit data from a mixture design with more than 4 components.
+This code was only made to be simple to understand and reuse in a similar context (fitting data into a multinary).
+It outputs enough statistics to assess the quality of the results.

 ## Minimal requirement
 - Matlab 23.2.0.2485118 (R2023b) Update 6
-- Parallel computing toolbox (optional)
+- Matlab Parallel computing toolbox (optional)
-- Statistics and Machine Learning Toolbox
+- Matlab Statistics and Machine Learning Toolbox

+This code is probably more or less easily translatable to GNU Octave as similar libraries are available but I did not take the time to do it.

 ## What does this code ?
-- It extracts data from an Excel spreadsheet
+- It extracts data from an Excel spreadsheet;
-- it creates a NN network with 4 hidden layers.
-Descriptor is the alloy composition in molar fraction and output is the Vickers hardness
+- It creates a NN network with 4 hidden layers.
+Descriptor is the alloy composition in molar fraction and output is the Vickers hardness;
-- it searches for the best network using k-folding and modified R-square/RMSE to sort the best nets
+- It searches for the best network using k-folding and modified R-square/RMSE to sort the best nets among many runs starting fram randomized bias/gain configurations;
-- it plots the best fit in n-th dimension using Delaunay triangulation
+- It plots the best fit in n-th dimension using Delaunay triangulation;
-- additionally you can create animated gifs with the experimental and predicted data
+- Additionally you can create animated gifs with the experimental and predicted data, the predicted error based on variance/covariance matrix and the actual modeling error based on residuals.

 ## Example of code output for hardness
 ![](/Codes/Figure.png)